gdevby/alert-job/README.md

 Next, you need to return to the parent directory to start the front
 ```
 cd front
+docker pull nginx:1.25.2
+npm i
 npm run build
+build the image using this script build-prod-example.sh
+return to parent directory
+Afterwards we get all the project images and run them
 ```
 After we get all the images of the project and run them
 ```
+get dependenices
-docker compose pull
+docker compose pull grafana logstash elasticsearch prometheus nginx-proxy
 docker compose create
 docker compose start keycloak logstash
+wait 15 seconds
 docker compose start
 ```
 You can check the status of services with the command
 ```
-docker compose ps
+docker compose ps -a
 ```
 After completing the above steps, you can open [alertjob.by ](http://alertjob.by)
-* To run the application, port 80 must be free.